-When buying Tanzanite online, while you may be limited from a physical inspection of the gemstone, there are ways that can help you pick the right Tanzanite for you.
-The first thing you need to know is that not all blue gemstones are Tanzanite.
+When buying Tanzanite jewelry online, while you may be limited from a physical inspection of the gemstone, there are ways that can help you pick the right Tanzanite for you.
+The first thing you need to know is to note that not all blue gemstones are Tanzanite.

 A Short History About Tanzanite

 Tanzanite is believed to have been formed about 585 million years ago but was only discovered by Manuel de Souza in the Mererani Hills of Manyara Region in Northern Tanzania in 1967.

 Some specimens of tanzanite can be blue when viewed from one angle, and vary from violet to red when viewed from other angles.